FMNR Champion: Norbert Akolbila

 “Let it not surprise you to find me after World Vision fully engaged in the FMNR movement.
 I can assure you that FMNR is something I cannot part with for the rest of my working life, no matter where I find myself after World Vision”.

-He is currently an Independent Development Facilitator.
-He has recently provided FMNR training to rural communities in the north of Ghana and presented at the Caux Dialogue on Land and Security in Switzerland.
-Norbert’s new consultancy business – Movement for Natural Regeneration (MONAR) – operates across Africa and provides training and advice on Farmer Managed Natural Regeneration and rural development.
+Norbert went onto become an Independent Development Facilitator.
+He provided FMNR training to rural communities in the north of Ghana and presented at the Caux Dialogue on Land and Security in Switzerland.
+Norbert’s consultancy business – Movement for Natural Regeneration (MONAR) – still operates across Africa and provides training and advice on Farmer Managed Natural Regeneration and rural development.